-Default locale information.
+Default locale information:

-This variable is initially set in the configuration process of CentOS distribution installer (i.e., Anaconda), specifically in the 'Language' step; or once installed using the system-config-language tool.
+The default locale information is controlled by the LANG environment variable.
+This variable is initially set in the configuration process of CentOS distribution installer, specifically in the 'Language' step; or once installed using the system-configlanguage tool.

-The 'centos-art.sh' script uses the LANG environment variable to know in which language the script messages are printed out.
+The centos-art.sh script uses the LANG environment variable to determine what language to use for printing output messages.
+Moreover, the locale functionality uses the LANG to determine what translation messages to udpate or edit.